AdobeDocs/experience-manager-65.en/help/assets/migrate-from-hybrid-to-dms7.md

 # About moving from Dynamic Media&ndash;Hybrid to Dynamic Media&ndash;Scene7 {#about-migrating}

 Dynamic Media&ndash;Hybrid is an older version of Dynamic Media integration with Adobe Experience Manager.
-The Hybrid version was first introduced in AEM 6.1.
+The Hybrid version was first introduced in AEM (Adobe Experience Manager) 6.1.
 While Adobe continues to support Hybrid mode, it is not the preferred mode (Dynamic Media&ndash;Scene7 is the preferred mode).
 It also does not support new features such as Smart Crop and panoramic images.
 Whereas Dynamic Media&ndash;Scene7 does.

 Additional key differences between Dynamic Media&ndash;Hybrid and Dynamic Media&ndash;Scene7 include the following: